 (Source: KMS TEC0108 Unduplicated Graduates and Placement)

-(4) The retention rate measures the percentage of full-time, first-time degree/certificate-seeking students who return to continue their studies the following fall:
+(4) The retention rate measures the percentage of first-time students who return to continue their studies the following fall:

 (Source: IPEDS Fall Enrollment)

 (5) Data on completion and graduation rates:

 |Within 100% of normal time to completion||Within 150% of normal time to completion||Within 200% of normal time to completion|

 (6) Graduation Rate (Student Right to Know)

 The overall graduation rate is also known as the "Student Right to Know" or IPEDS graduation rate.
 It tracks the progress of students who began their studies as full-time, first-time degree- or certificate-seeking students to see if they complete a degree or other award such as a certificate within 150% of "normal time" for completing the program in which they are enrolled.

 Some institutions also report a transfer-out rate, which is the percentage of the full-time, first-time students who transferred to another institution.

 Note that not all students at the institution are tracked for these rates.
 Students who have already attended another postsecondary institution, or who began their studies on a part-time basis, are not tracked for this rate.
 At this institution, 13 percent of entering students were counted as "full-time, first-time" in 2022.

 |Overall Graduation Rate for Students Who Began Their Studies in Fall 2019||45%|